Yoz Grahame's Unresolvable Discrepancy

 Spam and Danny

-Posted: August 20th, 2002 Comments Off
+Posted: August 20th, 2002 Comments Off on Spam and Danny

 There are many spam-filtering systems being discussed at the moment.
 Some are popular.
 Some are new and interesting.
 Some are well-intentioned but harmfully flawed.

-And some are, frankly, brilliant.
+And some are, help doctor frankly, find brilliant.

 I have a couple of reservations, though: there’s still a blacklist underneath, which may be prone to the same problems that hit Prof. Felten (and all the previous victims of MAPS, ORBS etc.).
 And what’s with all the patents?
 Are they there as a vital part of the legal mechanism, or simply to stop others jumping in on the business model?
 Talking of which, does anyone else have the little nagging worry that a single company could end up holding email to ransom?
 Such is the problem of a protocol that relies on being proprietary.